Checking account definition

 Access to overdrafts

-Overdrafts, which occur when you withdraw so much money from your account that your balance dips below zero, are a double-edged sword.
-The fees the bank charges you to cover your payment can be expensive.
+Overdrafts, which occur when you withdraw more money from your account than you actually have in it and your balance dips below zero, are a double-edged sword.
+The overdraft fees the bank charges you to cover your payment can be expensive.
 And they hit you when you already have little money in your checking account.
 Still, it can be nice to have the option to spend just a bit more than you have in your account if you truly need to do so.

-Ideally, you should set up overdraft protection, which involves transferring funds from your savings account or a line of credit, which reduces the cost of overdrafting while giving you the extra flexibility.
+Ideally, you should set up overdraft protection, which transfers funds from your savings account or a line of credit when you overdraft your checking account.

 Cons of checking accounts